 I had to get out and ski since I didn't last night.
 I headed up early to Arctic Valley with the pleasant surprise of untracked road and sun up high.
 I honestly chuckled as I was basking in it and looking down at socked-in Anchorage.
 Conditions were still thin with tundra and rock poking through, or where it was deep enough it was dust-on-windboard.
 Tally another core shot for me.
 Never the less I skied a few good laps and called it a day after bonking from lack of food and water.
 I might return tomorrow before work.

-I was at the peak of Gordon Lyon before the wind picked up and skiing solo I thought I had picked a safe run.
+I was at the peak of Gordon Lyon before the wind picked up, and skiing solo I thought I had picked a safe run with a low slope angle.
 Nope.
+I pointed the planks one notch too soon.
 Four turns in things went soft below me.
-I saw a white-lightning crack split out to my left and I put it all together.
+I saw a white-lightning crack split out to my left and I put it all together and immediately realized the gravity of the situation.
 I tried to stop, that didn't work, I fell back and was riding the mass like I fell out of a white-water raft.
 I knew I was screwed and it was all on me.
 I could feel the bed and tried to dig in but the flow was too strong and was pushing me down and deeper.
 I knew I had to get out or get buried at the gully bottom.
 I saw I was somewhat close to the edge and could sort of steer with the flow so I tried, and successfully rode the back-seat of my skis out to the edge.
 I watched the avalanche complete itself and sat in silence for a few minutes thinking about how close I just came.
 Lucy was lagging on the ridge so she wasn't in it.
-Just before I had turned back up a few notches higher for whatever reason and glad I did as it was more of a terrain trap.
+A few minutes before starting the run I had decided I best go a few notches lower for whatever reason, and glad I did as it was less of a terrain trap than my initial plan.

 |The end result: sun up high and clouds down low.|